 Core Faculty

-Clinical Program Year 3: Community Teaching Practicum*, Pathophysiology II, Herbal Therapeutics III, Materia Medica III, Clinical Round Table, and Supervised Clinical Practicum
+Clinical Program Year 3: Community Teaching Practicum*, Pathophysiology & Therapeutics III, Materia Medica III, Clinical Round Table, and Supervised Clinical Practicum

 Email Betzy